 Probably the biggest benefit of sunshine, (and no we are not talking about a tan that burns your skin within an inch of its life) is that it provides your body with Vitamin D. research shows that this wonderful Vitamin helps the body to protect itself against internal cancers, as well as various neurological, immune, cardiovascular and bone diseases, depression, osteoporosis, breast cancer, and even affects obesity and diabetes and obesity – to name but a few.
 So, the sun can be amazing – but in careful and considered quantities!

 The not so good stuff:

-No doubt we’ve all been sun burnt at least once in our lives but that’s not the only unpleasant side effect or the sun.
-Did you know that too much sun exposure can cause skin damage such as wrinkles, benign tumours and skin discoloration.
-But perhaps even scarier than that, is the threat of cancer; in fact, UV radiation from the sun is the number one cause of skin cancer today.
+No doubt we’ve all been sunburnt at least once in our lives but that’s not the only unpleasant side effect of the sun.
+Did you know that too much sun exposure can cause skin damage such as wrinkles, benign tumours and skin discolouration?
+But perhaps even scarier than that is the threat of cancer; in fact, UV radiation from the sun is the number one cause of skin cancer today.
 Scary stuff!

 But what does this all mean?

-- Hats and sunglasses can look amazing if teamed with the right outfit but let’s be honest, they aren’t just accessories, they are essentials on the hottest days.
+- Hats and sunglasses look amazing teamed with the right outfit but let’s be honest, they aren’t just accessories, they are essentials on the hottest days.
 They can provide protection to both your face and eyes.
 So bring them along on your adventures in the sun.
-We’ve also got a blog dedicated to the perfect hairstyles for the hotter summer months, to help you keep your cool – enjoy!

 - SPF 30 minimum is highly recommended.
-I’ve been on girlie holidays where factor 6 and dare I say no factor at all have been in existence and it’s just not worth the risk girlies.
-Try a spray-on brand as they are less mess and only take a moment to apply.
+I’ve been on girlie holidays where factor 6 and, dare I say, no factor at all have been in existence and it’s just not worth the risk girlies.
+Try a spray-on brand as they are less messy and only take a moment to apply.

-- If possible avoid direct sunlight between the hours of noon and 3pm because this is when the sun is at its strongest.
+- Try to avoid direct sunlight between the hours of noon and 3pm because this is when the sun is at its strongest.